After latest school shooting, Democratic lawmakers slam GOP for inaction on gun control

 Breaking News Emails

-Democrats slammed President Donald Trump and his party in the wake of the latest deadly school shooting in Santa Fe, Texas, Friday, condemning congressional inaction on gun control after the massacre in Parkland, Florida, three months ago.
+Democrats slammed President Donald Trump and his party on Friday after the latest deadly school shooting in Santa Fe, Texas, condemning congressional inaction on gun control in the three months since the massacre in Parkland, Florida.

 Rep. Ted Deutch, the Democrat who represents Parkland, criticized House Speaker Paul Ryan, R-Wis., for failing to bring up legislation on universal background checks after the school shooting in his district.

 "It’s not too soon.
 It’s too late.
-For at least 8 families.
+For at least eight families.
 For thousands more student-survivors at Santa Fe High School," Deutch tweeted.

 He was seen by a reporter hugging Rep. Randy Weber, R-Texas, who represents Santa Fe.

-Lawmakers from states devastated by school shootings — like the 2012 shooting in Newtown, Conn. that left 27 dead — were among the most outspoken in saying that Congress has not done enough.
+Lawmakers from states devastated by school shootings — like the 2012 shooting in Newtown, Connecticut, that left 27 dead — were among the most outspoken in saying that Congress has not done enough.

-However, House Speaker Paul Ryan, R-Wis., referenced "recently passed" reforms in a statement expressing his grief.
+However, Ryan referred to "recently passed" reforms in a statement expressing his grief.

 "It is urgent that we implement the reforms Congress recently passed to make schools safer and keep deadly weapons away from those who should not have them," Ryan said.